tudddorrr/clay/docs/before-after.md

 # Before/After

 These decorators allow you to run functions before or after your request handler.
-Note: the values passed into the callbacks of these decorators are deeply frozen meaning you cannot modify them in any way.
-The only exception to this is the Koa context found in `req.ctx` which remains in the same state (unfrozen by default).
+Note: requests and responses are `readonly`.
+The only exception to this is the Koa context's state.

 ## @Before